alex-maleno/Fuzzing-Module/README.md

 ### VMWare

 VMware is a free-to-use, at the personal level, virtual machine software for many potential operating systems.
 The VMware code can be downloaded for free [here](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html).
 Once VMWare is installed, it may be used with any potential linux OS which provides a VMWare configuration.
 In the context of this project, we decided to use Kali, however, any linux version would work insofar as there exists a VMware file for it.
 Once the virtual machine software has finished installing, one can simply open the Kali, or any other, VM file within the program to run it.

+# Phase 2: The First Fuzz

+## How to create an AFL++ Docker Container
+ - First, open the Docker desktop app on your computer, otherwise the next step will throw an error.
+ - In your terminal, run the following command `docker pull aflplusplus/aflplusplus`
+ - After this command has run, you should be able to open the Docker app and see the AFL++ container under the Container/Apps tab.
+Next to the container, it should say `aflplusplus/aflplusplus` in blue.
+ --if you do not see a new Container, go to the Images tab (also on the left) and find the most recent aflplusplus/aflplusplus image.
+Hover over it, click run on the far right, and then create a new container.
+ Once you have created the container, return to the Container / Apps tab.
+ - Hover over that container, and click the play button to start the container (if there is a stop button instead of a play button, then the container is already running).
+ - Click on the CLI button, which has ">_" in a circle.
+This will open a new command line window that is already within y our AFL++ docker container.

+## How to create Target Docker Container Old(Creating a Container to Fuzz Code)

+1. Start the docker container for AFL++ using the Docker app on your desktop
+2. Within the command line, type: `docker ps`
+    - This will output the running docker containers on your machine at the moment, so copy the `CONTAINER ID` for the AFL++ container that is running
+3. Next, with your copied container ID, type: `docker commit [container id]`
+    - This will output a SHA256 hash of the committed container.
+Copy the first portion of the commit hash, try to get at least 7 characters
+4. Lastly, to start the AFL++ container with the code we want to fuzz, navigate to the top directory of the code you want to fuzz.
+Then type: `docker run --rm -it -v $(pwd):/[name of the directory you are adding to the container] [the commit hash that you copied in the previous step]`
+    - If you don't want to navigate to the directory of the code you want to fuzz, you can replace $(pwd) with the *full path to the directory you want to fuzz, starting at your home directory*
+    - If the terminal prints the following error, add "quotation marks" around the $(pwd):/\[directory\] ... _docker: invalid reference format: repository name must be lowercase.
+    - For example, the complete command looks something like the following: docker run --rm -it -v "/Users/george/Desktop/CS Capstone/capstone/medium-level-to-fuzz":"/Users/george/Desktop/CS Capstone/capstone/medium-level-to-fuzz" f9a71912b4 (note, the directory pathway in this context is /capstone/PX4-Autopilot/PX4-Autopilot/ ~ all the actual files ~ )

+## How to Compile Target 1

+TODO (copy in)

+## How to Run AFL++ on Target 1  old(Running AFL++)

+1. Within the /AFLplusplus directory (you should start here in the container when you start it), `make` the executables (this may take a few minutes, be patient)
+2. Once done building the AFLplusplus executables, navigate to the folder of the code you want to fuzz.
+You will need to go up a directory from /AFLplusplus (cd ..), and then cd into [name of the directory you are adding to the container] from step 4 of "Creating a Container to Fuzz Code".
+3. Create a build directory (standard practice to name it build)
+4. cd into build
+5. Add AFL++ tooling to the compiler for your executable: CC=/AFLplusplus/afl-clang-lto CXX=/AFLplusplus/afl-clang-lto++ cmake ..
+    - afl-clang-lto/++ are just one example of compilers you can use with AFL++ - different compilers have different examples.
+You can use any of the compilers within the /AFLplusplus directory, and the CXX variable name is always the same as the CC variable, with ++ appended to the end
+6. make (make) the files in build
+7. /AFLplusplus/afl-fuzz -i [full path to your seeds directory] -o out -m none -d -- [full path to the executable, i.e. /code/build/testapp]
+    - If you don't have a seed directory to begin with, you can populate files using the dd command, i.e. dd if=/dev/urandom of=seed_i bs=64 count=10
+    - You can read more about the dd command at this [Stack Exchange post](https://unix.stackexchange.com/questions/33629/how-can-i-populate-a-file-with-random-data)

+TODO: organize the table of contents into sections and subsections by phase (0,I,II, etc)
+TODO: make the links open in a separate window??

+# Phase 3: Analyzing Codebases for potential Vulnerabilities

+## Sourcetrail Download
+When going through the process of building our targets on Windows, we had compatibility issues with Sourcetrail that prevented the files in our targets from being indexed properly by Sourcetrail.
+This issue was remedied through the use of a virtual machine.
+As mentioned previously, we used Kali Linux with VMWare/VirtualBox, however any VM should work as a solution.
+If you are not familiar with VMs, we will walk through using Kali Linux with VMWare and VirtualBox in this guide.

+ - In order to download Sourcetrail, which we can use to walk through and analyze code, go to the [Sourcetrail github](https://github.com/CoatiSoftware/Sourcetrail/releases) and download the release that is compatible with your operating system.
+Then run through the setup on your computer and open up the app.

 ## Indexing and Analysis in Sourcetrail